jdarneth/Continous-Integration-GitHub/PROPOSAL.md

 **Release branch**:

 * Trigger following workflow on GIT push.
 Execute build and tests (must be successful).
 * If the event *CloseIssue* occurs, the release gets finished.
 This means that it is merged back to the main branch and the develop branch.
 A GitHub public release is created.
+The artifact from the build is persisted (annotated by the version) in the repository.
+Create a new Tag with new version on main branch.

-**Main branch**: Execute build and tests.
+**Main branch**:

+* No special workflow (only stable versions are merged).

 ## Milestones
 - 31.12.
 Git Flow defined and installed